 Recently, the state’s business community celebrated a decade of growth touting low unemployment rates and strong manufacturing, service, and tourism industries, which rely heavily on low-to-moderate wage jobs.
 These are the same jobs that are impacted the most by COVID-19.
 Remember the single mother trying to make ends meet by working two or three minimum-wage jobs just to afford childcare.
 Remember the waiter at your favorite restaurant who will miss more than a month’s wages because she cannot go back to work.
 Remember the senior citizen who is afraid to leave home out of fear of being infecting with minimal food in the fridge.

 Please direct anyone you know who’s struggling to dial 2-1-1 (United Way 211) from their phone to find the help that they need.
 Also, we encourage everyone to share/donate to organizations/people that work with vulnerable populations.

-During this period of heightened anxiety and rising numbers of confirmed cases, I am reminded that in our work to advance justice and shared prosperity for all we have to make healthy choices and to care with and for one another.
+During this period of social distancing and the heroic effort by healthcare workers to “flatten the curve” (updated), I am reminded that in our work to advance justice and shared prosperity for all we have to make healthy choices and to care with and for one another.

 Onward towards equity,

 Nathaniel Q. Smith, Jr.